top of page

 Pre-natally you often see a 'coning' or 'ridging' or 'doming' in the mid-line of the abdominal wall.
 There are certain activities that you should avoid once your bump is growing.
 These are written, along with more information, in our abdominal separation blog

 Post-natally, as your hormones normalise after giving birth, your abdominal wall shortens again.
-If your 'gap' is >3cm after birth we recommend that you come in for an early assessment so that we can help you optimise your recovery.
-Otherwise allow yourself recovery time.
+If your 'gap' is >2.5cm after birth we recommend that you wear a support garment, and come in for an early assessment so that we can help you optimise your recovery.
 The majority of the muscle recovery will occur in the first 8-10 weeks after giving birth.
 Ideally in this time, the 'gap' between the muscles will shrink back to it's previous size.
 Some women don't get a full shortening of the tissues and are left with extra 'length' in the abdominal wall, others will get full recovery.
 Either way, the most important thing is to reactivate your deep core muscles and then coordinate this with your functional movements.
 By doing this, you can restore your muscle tone and bulk and 'flatten' your abdominals.

 • Whether or not you had any abdominal separation, it is really common post-natally for the pelvic floor and deep core muscles to forget what they're supposed to do